QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygendistributed/index.md

                /lib
                /res (Windows)

-{{% notice warning %}}
-The Qrypt Security Linux SDK v0.5.2 and earlier is compatible with CentOS 7 only.
-The next release will migrate compatibility to modern versions of Fedora and Ubuntu.
-{{% /notice %}}

 **MacOS**
 1. Make sure there is a "Frameworks" directory in the local user's "Library" directory.
 If not create one.
 1. Copy the QryptSecurity.framework directory and its contents to ~/Library/Frameworks/.